HewlettPackard/hpegl-metal-os-windows-iso/README.md

 * iSCSI for remote storage
 * Access via SSH with shared secure keys supplied at boot

-> [!NOTE]
-> If you want to persist a known password after the built-in Administrator account is renamed
-> to GreenlakeAdmin, you can modify `glm-user-data.template.dos` and add `passwd: <Your Clear Text Password>`
-> to the `users` section under the appropriate user entry.
-However please note that password will be
-> stored in clear text in the user-data file.

 ### Network Setup

 Host network setup should happen automatically.
 To validate the installation,